0xPARC/parcnet/go/pod/README.md

         log.Fatalf("Verification error: %v", err)
     }
     fmt.Printf("Is the POD valid? %v\n", isValid)

+    // 4) Serialize the POD to JSON jsonPod, err := json.Marshal(newPod)
+    if err != nil {
+        log.Fatalf("JSON marshalling error: %v", err)
     }

+    // 5) Deserialize a POD from JSON var deserializedPOD Pod
+    err = json.Unmarshal(jsonPod, &deserializedPod)
+    if err != nil {
+        log.Fatalf("JSON unmarshalling error: %v", err)
+    }
+}
 ```

-For a more comprehensive illustration, see the cmd/example/main.go file, which shows how to:
+For a more comprehensive illustration, see the cmd/server/main.go file, which shows how to:

 1. Create a new POD with specific entries.
 1. Expose endpoints (in an HTTP server) to create and verify PODs.
 1. Combine with external services (e.g., Redis).

+## More Resources

+You can find more documentation in the [code](https://github.com/0xPARC/parcnet/tree/main/go/pod), or on [go.dev](https://pkg.go.dev/github.com/0xPARC/parcnet/go/pod#section-documentation)

+ART_DBG